Fundraising used to start with knowing the right people.

 We encourage you to contact us with questions on the cost and benefits of Section 4(a)(6) fundraising and how Netcapital can assist you with this process.

+It depends on what kind of funding platform you are working with.
 Section 4(a)(6) does not allow your company to raise capital with any other Funding Portal.
 If you are working with another funding platform and have an offering under Section 4(a)(6), you may not sell securities under Section 4(a)(6) anywhere else.
+If you have questions about your eligibility, feel free to email us at firstname.lastname@example.org.

 Netcapital charges an initial engagement fee as well as a 4.9% success fee on total capital raised through our platform.

 No. Under applicable SEC rules, only U.S. companies can raise capital using a registered Funding Portal like Netcapital.